5yearsKim/SecureIVSHMEM/assets/idf/secure_ivshmem.md

 #### B. If there are visual inspection and/or reverse engineering techniques that can be used to identify the feature, please describe them.

-Code is going to be opened to all customers with liscence anyone customer can access and easily inspect this code and protocol with the restriction of liscence
+Code is going to be opened to all customers with the liscence.
+Anyone can access and easily inspect this code and protocol under the restriction of the liscence

 #### C. If documentation such as product literature would show usage of the invention, please let us know what to look for in that regard.